arcus/note_deidentification/annotation_guidelines.md

 - Pt does hourly online transcription work at **www.rev.com**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->
 - As per national guidelines (**www.aap.org/**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->), screening should begin at age 3.

-When the URL is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care, then it should also be checked as "NonIdentifying".
+When the URL is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care, then it should also be checked as "GenericTemplate".
-In the three examples above, the first two should just be labeled as WEB URLS, and the third should be labeled as WEB URLS and also checked as "NonIdentifying".
+In the three examples above, the first two should just be labeled as WEB URLS, and the third should be labeled as WEB URLS and also checked as "GenericTemplate".

 This category rarely occurs.